 Another major document included in this year’s Impact Report is a revision of ARHE’s Standards & Recommendations.

-In 2022 we updated our membership that we were in the process of revising the Standards and Recommendations through an equity and justice lens.
-The addition of a new Standard and Recommendation focused on Equity and Justice was discussed, especially as we continued to work on the development of accreditation standards for CRPs.
-Ultimately, it was decided that simply adding a new Standard and Recommendation for the sake of adding one would not be in line with the work we are committed to doing.
-We then also committed to a goal to take a look at ALL of the Standards and Recommendations through an Equity and Justice lens to ensure that the next iteration of those Standards and Recommendations center Equity, Justice, & Inclusion throughout.
+In 2022 we updated our membership that we were in the process of revising the Standards and Recommendations through an access and belonging lens.
+The addition of a new Standard and Recommendation focused on access and belonging was discussed, especially as we continued to work on the development of accreditation standards for CRPs.

 I am so proud of the work that we have been doing to create intentional spaces for conversation surrounding the Standards & Recommendations from ARHE.
 We hosted open discussion forums in November and December of 2022 and we were able to develop a proposal for updates to the Standards & Recommendations based on these discussions as well as the open sessions held at the 2022 Annual Conference.
 The Impact Report includes the revised Standards & Recommendations approved by the ARHE Board of Directors by majority vote in April 2023.